-Thus, the US benefits a lot from the advantage that it enjoys as a major reserve currency.
-Valery Giscard d'Estaing, the finance minister of Charles de Gaulle, called it the "exorbitant privilege" of the US.
-However, the international monetary system was not always like that of today.
+Thus, the United States benefits a lot from the advantage that it enjoys as a major reserve currency.
+Valéry Giscard d'Estaing, French President Charles de Gaulle's finance minister, called it the "exorbitant privilege" of the United States.
+However, the IMS was not always like that of today.
 As Zhou Xiaochuan, the former governor of the People's Bank of China, once said, "The acceptance of credit-based national currencies as major international reserve currencies, as is the case in the current system, is a rare special case in history."